MIGHTYminnow/mm-components/docs/developer-guide.md

 mm_posts_output_postmeta_value( $post->ID, 'address', 'address' );
 ```

-Naturally we've also got a helper function to output multiple field values, and it uses the first helper function:
+Naturally we also have a helper function to output multiple field values, and it uses the first helper function:

 ```php
 /**